The Samsung Galaxy S8’s beautiful hardware deserves a more unified software experience

 The battery on the S8 is the same size as its predecessor (and a bit bigger, naturally on the Plus).
 I was able to get about a day and a half of normal use.
 Samsung, understandably, wasn’t looking to push the envelope

 The processor has seen a big bump, which is as much about future-proofing the device as anything.
-You likely won’t see a big difference in day to day usage, but as the company pushes further and further into more complex tasks like VR, it will begin to make that much more of a difference.
+You likely won’t see a big difference in day-to-day usage, but as the company pushes further and further into more complex tasks like VR, it will begin to make that much more of a difference.

 Reach higher